Neiqiu County

 Neiqiu County (内丘县 (內邱縣, Nèiqiū Xiàn), old postal name Neikiu) is a county in southwest of Hebei province, People's Republic of China, bordering Shanxi province to the west.
 It is under the administration of the prefecture-level city of Xingtai and has a land area of 775 km2, and a population of 260,000.
 The county seat is located in Neiqiu Town.

 Administrative divisions

-Neiqiu consists of five four townships.
+Neiqiu consists of five towns and four townships.